Geometrization of the local Langlands correspondence: Non-semistable points

 \end{proposition}

 \begin{proof} The Lie algebra of $H$ is $\mathrm{ad}\,\E$.
 All statements can be checked \'etale locally on $X$.
 According to \cite[Theorem 1.3]{Ziegler} the $\mathbb{Q}$-filtration on the fiber functor is split locally on $X$.
 Moreover $\E$ is split \'etale locally on $X$.
-We can thus suppose that $\E$ is the trivial $G$-bundle and the filtration given by some $\nu:\mathbb{D}_{/X} \to G\times_K X$.
+We can thus suppose that $\E$ is the trivial $G$-bundle and the filtration given by some $\nu:\mathbb{D}_{/X} \to G\times_K X$, where $\mathbb D$ is the pro-torus with character group $\mathbb Q$.
 Then the statement is easily checked, see \cite{SaavedraRivano}. \end{proof}